-DeSantis thanks Trump after winning Florida’s governor race
+Trump tweet: DeSantis showed courage in Florida governor win

 ORLANDO, Fla.
-(AP) — Former Republican U.S. Rep. Ron DeSantis put his thanks squarely where it was due after declaring victory in Florida’s governor election: President Donald Trump.
+(AP) — Former Republican U.S. Rep. Ron DeSantis put his thanks squarely where it was due after declaring victory in Florida’s governor election: with President Donald Trump.

-DeSantis defeated Democratic Tallahassee Mayor Andrew Gillum, who was hoping to be Florida’s first black governor and the first Democrat elected governor since 1994, largely on the backing of the president.
+He said Trump’s support made all the difference in his defeat of Tallahassee Mayor Andrew Gillum, who was hoping to be Florida’s first black governor and the first Democrat elected governor since 1994.

-“I’d like to thank our president for standing by me, for standing by me when it wasn’t necessarily the smart thing,” DeSantis said late Tuesday night as he won another close Florida election.
+“I’d like to thank our president for standing by me, for standing by me when it wasn’t necessarily the smart thing,” DeSantis said after the vote count gave him the edge.
 “Mr. President, I look forward to working with you to advance Florida’s priorities.”

-The win stretches Republican’s winning streak for governor at seven in a row, and the Capitol will enter its third decade under complete Republican rule when DeSantis takes office in January.
+Trump tweeted his congratulations early Wednesday: “Ron DeSantis showed great courage in his hard fought campaign to become the Governor of Florida.
+Congratulations to Ron and family!”

 Most Read Nation & World Stories

-Note: This story has been corrected to show that Republicans have won six, not seven, consecutive governor races.